ZainlessBrombie/rjs_engine/README.md

 ## Todos
 - [ ] (Almost there) AST read and translated into code
 - [ ] (Getting there) complete engine
+- [ ] errors show line and piece of code
 - [ ] bash script to run V8 js - tests
 - [ ] passes (most) of those tests
 - [ ] refactor towards own, safe, more usable GC.